 This is vague and does not tell us much.

 Revenue (base grand total + fee)

 These examples are specific, which decreases the potential for confusion.

-We are big fans of the first letter uppercase, rest of the characters lowercase unless proper noun style of capitalization.
-For example: User’s order number rather than User’s Order Number.
+Adobe recommends first letter uppercase with the rest of the characters lowercase, unless proper noun style of capitalization.
+For example, User’s order number rather than User’s Order Number.

 This is really a matter of preference, but the thing to remember is to be consistent with whatever you choose.

-When naming charts, we find it most useful to follow this formula: (Data Perspective) + (Metric) + (Time Period) + (Time Interval)
+When naming charts, it is most useful to follow this formula: (Data Perspective) + (Metric) + (Time Period) + (Time Interval)

 This tells us nothing about the report, which is bad.